stormpath/express-stormpath/docs/source/login.rst

       <div sp-login-form></div>
     </div>

-This is a small bit of HTML markup which does the following:
+This is a small bit of HTML markup, which does the following:

 * Includes the common menu bar for the application (we customized it in the last section).
 * Sets up some Bootstrap classes so that the page flows nicely.